-Prerequisite: CSC-1024 and either a grade of C- or better in MAT-1013 or a passing score on the Trigonometry Proficiency Examination.
+Prerequisite: CSC-1024 and either a grade of C- or better in MAT-1013 or a trigonometry subscore of 40 or higher on the ALEKS Mathematics Placement Exam.
 Corequisite: CSC-2020.

 CSC 2031 - Information Technology Security Fundamentals (1)

 Students learn how to secure a corporate data network using a layered security model.
 Students practice recommended processes to maintain security using simulations of common scenarios.
 After completing this course, students are prepared to take current standard professional certification exams that focus on network and system security.